 Open enrollment means you will be making decisions from your eligibility date until the end of the calendar year.

-Annual enrollment this year is from November 2 to November 20, 2015.
+Annual enrollment typically begins the last week of October and lasts for three weeks.
 The process can be completed online via Firefly - Employee Self Service (ESS).

 The NUFlex benefits plan is a cafeteria style plan (IRS Section 125).
 This means you can enroll different dependents in different plans (medical, dental, vision), however, you must be enrolled in the plan in order to enroll dependents.